21 Types of Insects in the Amazon Rainforest

 by ShutterSparks is licensed under CC BY-NC-SA 2.0

-Male elephant beetles often have two horns, one emerging from the top of their head and the other emerging from the top of their prothorax.
+Male elephant beetles often have two horns, one emerging from the top of their head and the other from the top of their prothorax.

 This type of beetle typically has a black coat coated with fine microscopic hair, with the hair density being specifically greater on its elytra.